lavjams/orbitutils/README.rst

 orbitutils
 ==========

-This package allows for easy and very quick Monte Carlo simulation of populations of orbits.
+This package allows for easy and very quick Monte Carlo simulation of populations of orbits, giving instantly distributions of projected separations, relative RVs between components, etc.  Includes calculations for eccentric orbits.

 See below for a quick intro, and the `notebook demo <http://nbviewer.ipython.org/github/timothydmorton/orbitutils/blob/master/notebooks/demo.ipynb>`_ for more.